lgarrison/AbacusCosmos/data_specifications.md

 The FoF catalogs also include a 10% subsample of particles that fall outside of halos, called "field" particles.
 Thus, the union of the halo particles and the field particles is a uniform 10% subsample of the whole matter density field.

 We do not include a field subsample from Rockstar, as it would increase the data volume significantly and require internal Rockstar changes.
-A field subsample can be found in the FoF catalogs, however.

 # Power spectra
 Power spectra from each redshift slice are located in the `SimName_power` subdirectory of each simulation.
 An example directory structure follows: